kmayerb/tcrdist2/README.md

-## tcrdist2 produces a distance measure based on comparison over multiple complementarity-determining regions (CRDs) of T-Cell Receptor
+## `tcrdist2` produces a distance measure based on comparison over multiple T-Cell Receptor complementarity-determining regions (CRDs)

-Here is an example of what tcrdist2 can do, with more detailed explanations the tools can be customized following below.
+Here is an example of what **tcrdist2** can do.
+A more detailed explanation of the tools and their customization follows below.

 #### Quick-Start Explanation